Pinocchio42/PiNose/README.md

 # PiNose
 This repo is the official implementation of the paper "Transferable and Efficient Non-Factual Content Detection via Probe Training with Offline Consistency Checking".

 This repository contains two main directories: `offline_consistency` and `llm_probe`.
 Each directory contains scripts for different stages of the data processing and model training pipeline.
+The relevant data and checkpoint can be downloaded from [here](https://drive.google.com/drive/folders/14BvCjyOgR02ytLAuUWfuiydbgmW6iYtL?usp=sharing).

 ## offline_consistency